cogawi/resume/resume.md

 - Produced trade studies regarding the use of lattice structure in a wind turbine blade.
 - Conducted FEA analysis in Ansys to determine optimal structural parameters.
 - Developed Python and MATLAB scripts for structural calculations and Ansys postprocessing.

+## KATERRA, Seattle, WA&#9;*2019 - 2020*

+### Manufactured Assemblies Design Engineer

+- Designed building components for off-site fabrication, integrating structural, electrical, and plumbing components.
+- Developed a bathroom kit in SolidWorks, providing detailed BOMs and drawings for assembly and installation.
+- Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
+- Built prototypes of manufactured building components to test part and assembly sizing, and to confirm tolerances.

 ## SAFRAN AEROSYSTEMS, Everett, WA&#9;*2015 - 2019*